Loading…

 A list of UK BCPs for animal and animal products can be found here UK border control posts: animal and animal product imports - GOV.UK (www.gov.uk)

-Our current fees and charges can be found on our Port Health charges page.
+Our current fees and charges can be found on our Port Health charges page (please see the link at the bottom of this page).

 Please email porthealth@dover.gov.uk to set up a payment account prior to the arrival of an Import.